wp-plugins/formidable/readme.txt

 * PRO: Added [updated-by] shortcode for use in views
 * PRO: Send the detail page of a view through any set filters
 * PRO: In a view, use limit over page size if limit is lower
+* PRO: Fixed going backwards in a multi-paged form, when 2 or more pages are skipped at a time

 = 1.07.02 =
 * Added form switcher to nav and other UI enhancements